critterandguitari/cg-docs/docs/Organelle/og_s2.md

 -   **Reload** rescans the **Patches** folder of the microSD card (or an attached USB drive) and then refreshes the Organelle's patches menu.
 (This also unloads the current patch so note that all sound will stop until you load another patch.)
 Any time that you connect a USB drive to the Organelle while the unit is already powered up, you should run this function.
 Once the reload process has completed, you will be left in the patches menu in order to load an available patch.

--   **Save** stores the current parameter settings with the open patch, essentially printing the values that have been set with the knobs.
+-   **Save (See Note Below)** stores the current parameter settings with the open patch, essentially printing the values that have been set with the knobs.
 Whenever this patch is reloaded, all of your previous parameters will be recalled regardless of the current knob positions.
 Once a knob is moved, however, its physical position will regain control.

--   **Save New** duplicates the current patch and all of its associated files into a new patch folder and then loads that patch.
+-   **Save New (See Note Below)** duplicates the current patch and all of its associated files into a new patch folder and then loads that patch.
 The new patch also stores the parameter values of the knobs, just as the **Save** function does.
 When recording sound to a sampler/recorder patch, **Save New** will save the new sound(s) to the new patch and preserve the default sound(s) in the original patch.
 The new patch takes the name of the original patch and adds an incremented number.
 So triggering **Save New** while a patch named **Basic Poly** is loaded would create (and load) **Basic Poly 2**.
 And selecting **Save New** again with either **Basic Poly** or **Basic Poly 2** loaded would spawn **Basic Poly 3**.

 > **NOTE:** Save and Save New depend highly on the patch.
 In other words, a patch must be coded to take advantage of these functions.
-Many of the factory patches support them, but there are also many user patches that do not.
-Additionally there are many user patches that have there own mechanisms for storing and recalling presets and sounds.
+Since some patches provide this funtionality and some do not, these functions might be moved out of the OS and made available as addons.

 #### Settings Menu